eslint-functional/eslint-plugin-functional/docs/rules/no-loop-statement.md

 ## Rule Details

 In functional programming we want everthing to be an expression that returns a value.
-Loops in typescript are statements so they are not a good fit for a functional programming style.
+Loops in JavaScript are statements so they are not a good fit for a functional programming style.

 ```ts
 const numbers = [1, 2, 3];